pusherofbrooms/blog/content/posts/beginning-electronics.md

 3. **Hand Tools** Get a nice wire stripper, diagnal cutters, magnifying glass, good lighting, screwdrivers, and assorted other tools to make your life easier.
 4. **Safety Gear** Before getting into soldering components, you should probably get a pair of safety glasses and a fume extractor.
 If you can't afford a fume extractor, you'll need to work in a well ventelated area.
 4. **Consumables** You will probably need shrink tubing, solder, solder wick, electrical tape (but try to use shrink tubing where possible), and solder flux (avoid the acid flux).
 5. **Soldering Station** Again, whatever you can afford but I suggest something with a nice base and adjustable temperature.
-Learning to solder essential to working on more complex projects that a breadboard can handle.
+Learning to solder is essential to working on more complex projects that a breadboard can handle.
 A soldering station, especially one with a hot air gun, is great for salvaging components, though it's almost all going to be surface mount stuff that is hard for a beginner to handle.
 6. **prototyping board or copper clad pcb** Consider getting this around the same time as your soldering station.
 A nice selection can be had for $20 or less to get you going.
 7. **moar components!!** Find a "electronics assortment" on an auction site or retail mall.
 A good assortment will cost between $40 and $100.
 It should include:
     * resistors